 META-INF/spring.factories

-Inside each starter JAR, this file lists auto-configuration classes:
+Inside each starter JAR, this file lists auto-configuration classes under the EnableAutoConfiguration key:

 org.springframework.boot.autoconfigure.EnableAutoConfiguration=\